albertozenere/GraMS/README.md

 Moreover, we filter out genes that are lowly expressed by using the function filterByExpr in edgeR.
 In the end, we are left with 13.461 genes in CD4 and 13.456 in CD8.

-The normalization is carried out on these genes by the function calcNormFactors, following this snippet of code:
+The normalization coefficients are calculated by the function calcNormFactors, following this snippet of code:

 ```
 count_tmm <- DGEList(count)

 count_tmm <- calcNormFactors(count_tmm, method="TMM")

-count_tmm <- cpm(count_tmm, log=TRUE)
 ```

-Notice that we are considering the log2(x+1) of the counts.
+These coefficients will then be passed to the limma function (https://www.bioconductor.org/packages/release/bioc/vignettes/limma/inst/doc/limmaUsersGuide.pdf).

 ## Overview of data